How to Replace Your Naturalization Certificate (and What It Costs)

 Naturalization Certificate Replacement

 After taking the Naturalization Oath of Allegiance, new U.S. citizens are issued a Certificate of Naturalization as proof of their citizenship.
-With the certificate in your possession, you can obtain a U.S. passport and enjoy all other benefits given to a citizen.
+Once you have the certificate, you can apply for a U.S. passport and enjoy all the legal rights of a U.S. citizen.

 Eligibility for Filing Naturalization Replacement

-You may request for naturalization certificate replacement if your case meets any of the following descriptions:
+You may request a naturalization certificate replacement if your case meets any of the following descriptions:

-• If you have been issued a Certificate of Naturalization, Certificate of Citizenship, Declaration of Intention or Repatriation Certificate which has been lost, mutilated, or destroyed
+• If your Certificate of Naturalization, Certificate of Citizenship, Declaration of Intention, or Repatriation Certificate has been lost, mutilated, or destroyed

-• If your name has been changed by marriage or by court order after the document was issued and you seek a document in the new name
+• If your name has legally changed by marriage or by court order after the document was issued

 • If your naturalization certificate or citizenship certificate contains a clerical or typographical error